IsmailT0/Programing-Language-Yacc/README.md

 Variables must be declared with explicit types using the `::` operator:

-variableName :: type = value:
+variableName :: value:

-*Supported primitive types:*
+_Supported primitive types:_

 - `int`: Integer values